 If you are exploring undergraduate academic opportunities in the United States after school, you will find that U.S. universities usually require both their national and international students to take a standardised test to assess their candidature.

 Many colleges and universities in United States offering four-year course programmes accept the ACT.
 Though most accept both SAT and ACT, it is advised that you check the application criteria for all colleges you wish to apply to since some colleges require students to take the SAT Reasoning Test.

 Students across grade levels can sit for the ACT test, but it is commonly taken by students who have completed or are appearing for 10+2 secondary education exams, and looking to apply to U.S. undergraduate programmes.
-Students appearing for 10+1 examinations can also take the ACT Test, ahead of the actual admission season.
+Students appearing for 10+1 examinations can also take the American College Test, ahead of the actual admission season.
 ACT scores remain valid for five years after the date of the test.

 You can sit for an ACT (No Writing) test or opt for the ACT Plus Writing (with an optional Writing Test).
 Check beforehand if the U.S. college you want to attend requires or recommends the ACT Writing Test.

 The ACT (No Writing) features four sections of English, Mathematics, Reading and Science with multiple choice questions in a pattern as shown below: